-Department: Administration
+Department: Administrative Services

-Reports to: Administrative Services Director
+Reports to: Community Development Manager

-Supervisory Role: Crossing Guards

 Job Summary:

-The Compliance Official is a key position within the city, primarily responsible for overseeing the Building Division, encompassing building permits, inspections, and plan review.
-The role requires the individual to either possess or acquire necessary inspection licenses and certifications.
-Additionally, this position is charged with managing all code enforcement efforts and
+The Community Development Technician is a key position within the city, primarily responsible for overseeing the Building Division, facilitating building permits, inspections, and plan review.
+Additionally, this position will be a support role for all code enforcement efforts and assist the Emergency Manager in emergency service preparation requirements for the city.

 Essential Duties and Responsibilities: